thecist/fetch-take-home/README.md

 Pydantic, Swagger, and OpenAPI.
 Sadly, I am not familiar enough with python to survive a 5 hours collboarative coding session.

-My current submission(with hash) will be in python, but during the review time, I will be working on a replica using JavaScript.
-The structure will be similar with the ony diffence being you will need to add `RUNTIME=js` to the `.env` file to run the JavaScript version
+My current submission(with hash) will be in python as it is the best choice considering the assessment requirements, but during the review time, I will be working on a replica using JavaScript(the language I am most familiar with).
+The structure will be similar with the ony diffence being you will need to add `RUNTIME=js` to the `.env` file to run the JavaScript version.
+The purpose of the rewrite is to both showcase my JavaScript skills and provide a more familiar codebase for us to work on together during the next stage.

-Python's FastAPI was the best choice for this project